Masato-Nasu/Turing-CypherTuring-2/README.md

 It turns text, URLs, files, and images into one or more Gray-Scott / reaction-diffusion style labyrinth PNG files.
 The original PNG file itself acts as the container.
 With the same passphrase, the encoded content can be restored.

-This version is based on **AP61.7 / 2-page-priority dense labyrinth**.

 ## Screenshot